 Once you provide contact information for your business account, a contact button will appear in your profile.
-Instagram users simply have to click that button and then chose whether they want to email you, call you, or find your location on a map.
+Instagram users simply have to click that button and then chose whether they want to email you, call you, send a message, or find your location.

 2. Access to analytics

-Instagram is one of the last major social networks to introduce analytics tools.
-Until now, you could only monitor analytics by using a free or paid third-party tool.
-The Instagram business analytics tools — which are called Insights — aren’t robust, but they’re a convenient way for you to get a quick look at how your Instagram content is working for you.
+Instagram was one of the last major social networks to introduce analytics tools, and they are still relatively minimal (e.g. don’t expect the ability to export data or to track over periods of time longer than a week).
+While the Instagram business analytics tools — which are called Insights — aren’t robust, they are a convenient way for you to get a quick look at how your Instagram content is working for you.

-You can get an overall view of your Instagram posts by going to your profile and clicking the Insights icon on the top right of the screen.
+You can get an overall view of your Instagram posts by going to your profile and clicking the Insights data listed on the top of your account.

-When you go to the Insights section, you’ll see analytics for impressions, reach, and follower information within the past week, but the tool will only show you analytics for individual posts created after you switch to a business profile.
-The impressions are listed first — swipe left to see your reach.
+When you go to the Insights section, you’ll see analytics for impressions, reach, and follower information within the past week.

 Your top posts in the last seven days are shown next.
 Click See More to view these post sorted by top impressions.
 If you want to view analytics for one of the posts, start by clicking on it.
 Then, click View Insights to see the impressions, reach, and engagement for the post.